 As an example, if you visit AIM Internet blog, you don’t need anyone (not even us) to tell you whether the blog is relevant to you or not.
 You will see that it’s for those who want to grow their business online.
 It’s clear.

 That’s exactly what your blog should do.

-When someone arrives on your site, there needs to be as few distractions as possible so that they can focus on what you are trying to say.
-This is a really simple but effective way of improving your conversion rate overnight.
+When someone arrives on your site, there needs to be as few distractions as possible.
+This allows them to focus on what you are trying to say.
+This is a really simple, but effective way of improving your conversion rate overnight.

 According to HubSpot, “companies see a 55% increase in leads when increasing their number of landing pages from 10 to 15.”

-Now this might seem contradictory when you’re trying to make money, however we all know everyone likes something for nothing (ourselves included).
-To give away something of value, whether it be product or information will incentivise your visitors to return and it’s the quickest way to get social media shares, interaction and free inbound links.
+Now, this might seem contradictory when you’re trying to make money, however we all know everyone likes something for nothing (ourselves included).
+To give away something of value, whether it be product or information will incentivise your visitors to return.
+It’s the quickest way to get social media shares, interaction and free inbound links.
 The best way to get noticed is to give something away for free that your competitors are selling, business is business after all.

 If we look back again at Shopify, this is exactly what they do.